klzchz/stars-avaliation-system/README.md

-#This is a System to Avaliation
+##This is a System Star's to Avaliation

 This project is the core of the system of avaliation to Memeshare